apex/apex/docs/functions.md

 ### deadletter_arn

 Optional ARN of an Amazon SQS queue or Amazon SNS topic you specify as your Dead Letter Queue (DLQ).

+### region

+If your function needs to be deployed different region from the whole project.

+- type: `string`

+### edge

+If your function is for Lambda@Edge.
+The Edge function needs to be deployed on N. Virginia region, excluding all environment variables.

+- type: `boolean`